The Best Way to Get from Casablanca to Marrakech.

 You may ask a tour operator or Moroccan travel agent to purchase tickets for you in advance, but this is not necessary.
 The easiest way is to buy your tickets in person at the station.

-When to Buy Tickets
+Best Time to Buy Tickets

 However, for first-class tickets on popular routes, especially during peak season and holidays, it may be best to go to the station a day or two before and purchase your tickets in advance.